EsethuElsie/Project-Presentation/README.md

 **Result:** I received a few responses, including one interview invitation.
 The experience helped me improve my job-seeking strategies and prepared me for future applications.

 ---

-## ✅ Conclusion

-This digital portfolio serves as evidence of my growth in professional readiness, critical reflection, and proactive career planning throughout the semester.

----